1 / 4

 - Dadegi

-- A concentrated seasoning paste or sauce used to finish noodle soups with spice and umami
+- A concentrated seasoning paste or mix used to flavor soups and noodle dishes like kalguksu.

 - Geotjeori